When my husband, Danny, decided he wanted a “man cave” with an aquarium, that meant I was tasked with building him a new DIY aquarium cabinet stand.

 Then, because I’m a

-busy horrible wife, TWO MONTHS LATER I got tired of him asking decided I loved him so much, that I carved out a Saturday and built him his cabinet.
+busy horrible wife, TWO MONTHS LATER I got tired of him asking decided I loved him so much, that I carved out a Saturday and built him his aquarium cabinet stand.
 But, to see the smile on his face after he got everything in place was worth it…I think.

 Anyway, here’s the how to in case you need somewhere to set a tank full of 30 gallons of water and a few fish 🙂